 The goal of the ICA’s Rectors and Deans Forums

-This annual ICA Forum for Rectors, Deans and senior management of agricultural and life science universities in Europe aims to provide these university decision makers from ICA’s member universities with the opportunity to meet, to discuss current issues in the agricultural and life sciences and to exchange views on issues with relevant stakeholders in industry, government and NGOs.
+This annual ICA Forum, for Rectors, Presidents, Deans and senior academic and management staff of life science universities in Europe, aims to provide these university decision makers from ICA’s member universities with the opportunity to meet, to discuss current issues in the bioeconomy and life sciences, and to exchange views on these issues with relevant stakeholders in industry, government and NGOs.

 A Forum Focus

-The forum is primarily aimed at Rectors, Presidents, Deans and Senior Management in agricultural and life science Universities.
+The forum is primarily aimed at Rectors, Presidents, Deans, and senior academic and management staff in life science universities relating to the sustainable circular bioeconomy.
 In addition, academic/faculty staff and degree programme coordinators are encouraged to participate.

 E Forum Organising Committee